crossplane/crossplane/design/one-pager-fn-claim-conditions.md

     reason: NotFound
     message: The image provided does not exist or you are not authorized to use it.
-  - type: AppReady
-    status: Unknown
-    reason: PreviousErrors
-    message: There were previous errors which prevented us from updating this condition.
 ```
 #### Progressing
 All is fine and the application is progressing but not yet fully online.